Nuitka/Nuitka/Developer_Manual.rst

 ++++++

 Initially most things will only be able to give up on about anything.
-And it will be little more than a tool to do simple lookups in a general form.
+And it will be little more than a tool to do simple look-ups in a general form.
 It will then be the first goal to turn the following code into better performing one:

 .. code-block:: python